This post may contain affiliate links. Please read our disclosure policy.

 Choose a firm, ripe tomato for this and you’ll have an easy time of removing the pulp and seeds.
 By the way, that pulp and particularly the seeds are packed with healthy bits so make sure you include them in this stuffed tomato.

 Either fat-free or low-fat cream cheese can be used (adjust your points accordingly).
 Although you do save a few calories with the non-fat version, I prefer the low-fat one.
-(The leftover low-fat cream cheese is creamier and better on my Sunday AM bagel.)
+(The leftover low-fat cream cheese is creamier and better on my Sunday morning bagel.)

 For easy chopping, use pitted Greek olives.
 Greek or kalamata olives are often sold as “Mediterranean style” olives, so specifically Greek is unnecessary for this recipe.